Demba Ba: 2012–13 season

 On 4 January 2013, Ba joined Chelsea for an undisclosed fee.
-Ba signed a three-and-a-half-year contract, becoming the second ever Senegalese player to join the club, after Isaac Esposito.
+Ba signed a three-and-a-half-year contract.
 He received the vacant number 29 shirt.

 Ba made his debut against Southampton in the third round of the FA Cup on 5 January.
 He marked his first appearance for the club by scoring two goals in a 5–1 victory for Chelsea.
 He scored on his home league debut on 16 January in a 2–2 draw, also against Southampton.

 On 2 February 2013, Ba first played his former team Newcastle in a Premier League match at St. James' Park.
 In the 32nd minute of the match Ba had a chance to open the scoring but his initial attempt on goal was saved by Newcastle keeper Tim Krul.
 Ba managed to head the rebounded ball and in doing so collided with Coloccini.
 The collision resulted in a broken nose and Ba was substituted in the 43rd minute.
 Newcastle went on to win the game 3–2.
 After a run of seven games without scoring, Ba scored in a 1–0 win against West Bromwich Albion at Stamford Bridge on 2 March.
 On 1 April, Ba scored a goal from a long Juan Mata cross in the FA Cup quarter-final replay against Manchester United, giving Chelsea a 1–0 victory and a spot at Wembley against Manchester City in the semi-finals of the competition.
 He was cup-tied for Chelsea's victorious 2012–13 UEFA Europa League campaign.